Fangs-BootCamp/Fangs-BootCamp.github.io/projects/P1_Logic_Gates.md

 XC7A35T-1CPG236C
 </div>

+### RDT&E Machines
+The solution is to put your Vivado Project folder in the "CraneDev" directory.
+Vivado will not work correctly if your working files are not in the "CraneDev" directory.

 ## Overview <a name="overview"></a>

 This tutorial shows the steps in a digital design project using Xilinx Vivado design suite and